Maurice Lloyd: Edmonton Eskimos

 Lloyd signed with the Edmonton Eskimos on February 16, 2009.
 After two seasons with the Eskimos, Lloyd was released on March 14, 2011.
 He was not picked up by a CFL team during the 2011 season.

-Saskatchewan Roughriders
+Saskatchewan Roughriders (second stint)

 Lloyd re-signed with the Roughriders on December 6, 2011 after the team released incumbent starting middle linebacker Barrin Simpson.
 He was released before training camp on May 11, 2012.